-1. Trial Synopsis

-Title of clinical trial Randomised Evaluation of Surgery with

-Craniectomy for patients Undergoing Evacuation of

-Acute Subdural Haematoma (RESCUE-ASDH)

-Sponsor name Joint sponsorship by the University of Cambridge

-and Campridge University Hospitals NHS

-Acute subdural baematoma (ASDH)

-under investigation

-Durpose of clinical trial We aim to perform a multi-centre, pragmatic,

-Pulpose of chilical trial parallel group randomised trial in order to compare

-the clinical and cost-effectiveness of

-decompressive craniectomy versus craniotomy for

-the management of adult head-injured patients

-undergoing evacuation of an acute subdural

-To detact an 8% absolute difference in the rate of

-Primary objective favourable outcome at 1 year between

-decompressive craniectomy (43%) and craniotomy

-(35%) with a power of 90% and a 2-sided

-significance of 5%.
-This corresponds to an 8%

-treatment effect.

-Secondary objective (s) 1.
-Compare the long-term clinical effectiveness of

-vear follow-up period)

-2. Compare the adverse events and surgical

-complications between the two arms.

-3. Undertake a detailed economic evaluation.

-Trial Design RESCUE-ASDH is a multi-centre, pragmatic,

-with Stage 1 (feasibility study) which will be

-followed by the Stage 2 (substantive study) if the

-progression criteria are met.

-Trial Endpoints Primary endpoint:

--GOSE (extended Glasgow Outcome Scale) at 12

-months post-injury

-Secondary endpoints:

-- GOSE at 6 months post-injury

-- Quality of life (EQ-5D) at discharge from

-neurosurgical unit (NSU), 6 and 12 months

-post-injury Clasgow Coma Scala (CCS) on discharge from

-the intensive care unit (ICI) and from NSU

-- Length of stay in ICU, neurosurgical and

-rehabilitation unit

-- Therapy Intensity Level (IMPACT-TBI scale) in

-the ICU

-Discharge destination from NSU

-- IVIUI LAIILY - Serious adverse events & surgical complications

-during index admission
+1. Trial Synopsis Title of clinical trial Randomised Evaluation of Surgery with Craniectomy for patients Undergoing Evacuation of Acute Subdural Haematoma (RESCUE-ASDH) Sponsor name Joint sponsorship by the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust Medical condition or disease under investigation Acute subdural haematoma (ASDH) Purpose of clinical trial We aim to perform a multi-centre, pragmatic, parallel group randomised trial in order to compare the clinical and cost-effectiveness of decompressive craniectomy versus craniotomy for the management of adult head-injured patients undergoing evacuation of an acute subdural haematoma (ASDH).
+Primary objective To compare the long-term clinical effectiveness of decompressive craniectomy versus craniotomy.
+Secondary objective (s) Compare the adverse events and surgical complications between the two arms.
+Undertake a detailed economic evaluation.
+Trial Design RESCUE-ASDH is a multi-centre, pragmatic, parallel group randomised trial.
+It will commence with Stage 1 (feasibility study) which will be followed by the Stage 2 (substantive study) if the progression criteria are met.
+Trial Endpoints Primary endpoint: -GOSE (extended Glasgow Outcome Scale) at 12 months post-injury Secondary endpoints: GOSE at 6 months post-injury Quality of life (EQ-5D) at discharge from neurosurgical unit (NSU), 6 and 12 months post-injury Glasgow Coma Scale (GCS) on discharge from the intensive care unit (ICU) and from NSU Length of stay in ICU, neurosurgical and rehabilitation unit Therapy Intensity Level (IMPACT-TBI scale) in the ICU Discharge destination from NSU Mortality Serious adverse events & surgical complications during index admission Cranial surgery within 2 weeks after randomisation Subsequent readmissions to the NSU within the 12 months follow-up period Hydrocephalus requiring shunt insertion within the 12 months follow-up period Health care services utilisation over 12 months

-- Cranial surgery within 2 weeks after randomisation - Subsequent readmissions to the NSU within the 12 months follow-up period - Hydrocephalus requiring shunt insertion within the 12 months follow-up period - Health care services utilisation over 12 months - Detailed economic evaluation Sample Size Recruit 990 patients in the randomised trial (120 during 'Stage 1' and 870 during 'Stage 2') Summary of eligibility The study is focusing on adult head injured criteria patients who require an operation to evacuate an ASDH.
-Inclusion criteria: - Adult nead-injured patients (aged > 16 years) - Acute Subdural naematoma on CT - The dufiniting field using eon feels that the hone flap (recommended size >11 cm anteroposterior diameter) either by a craniotomy or decompressive craniectomy Patients with additional lesions (such as intracerebral haemorrhage/contusions) may be included Exclusion criteria: - - Bilateral acute subdural haematomas both requiring evacuation Previous enrolment in RESCUE-ASDH study - Severe pre-existing physical or mental disability or severe co-morbidity which would lead to a poor outcome even if the patient made a full recovery The two health tools a large way is here and Health technology being the two means widely used surgical techniques for assessed the eventuation of an ASDU cranictemy and decompressive craniectomy (DC).
-The difference between these two procedures is that a hope flap is left out prior to closing the skin in the DC Procedures for safety Unblinded results will be forwarded to the Data monitoring during trial Monitoring Committee who will address safety issues.
-Criteria for withdrawal of Subjects will be reviewed locally and patient patients on safety grounds withdrawal will be at the discretion of the treating team and local PI.
+- Detailed economic evaluation Sample Size 440 patients in the randomised trial Summary of eligibility criteria The study is focusing on adult head injured patients who require an operation to evacuate an ASDH.
+Inclusion criteria: - Adult head-injured patients (aged >16 years) - Acute subdural haematoma on CT - The admitting neurosurgeon feels that the haematoma needs to be evacuated with a large bone flap (recommended size ≥11 cm anteroposterior diameter) either by a craniotomy or decompressive craniectomy Patients with additional lesions (such as intracerebral haemorrhage/contusions) may be included Exclusion criteria: - - Bilateral acute subdural haematomas both requiring evacuation - Previous enrolment in RESCUE-ASDH study - Severe pre-existing physical or mental disability or severe co-morbidity which would lead to a poor outcome even if the patient made a full recovery from the head injury Health technology being assessed The two health technologies we wish to assess are the two most widely used surgical techniques for the evacuation of an ASDH: craniotomy and decompressive craniectomy (DC).
+The difference between these two procedures is that a bone flap is left out prior to closing the skin in the DC.
+Procedures for safety monitoring during trial Unblinded results will be forwarded to the Data Monitoring Committee who will address safety issues.
+Criteria for withdrawal of patients on safety grounds Subjects will be reviewed locally and patient withdrawal will be at the discretion of the treating team and local PI.
 Any significant adverse results will be reported to the Data Monitoring Committee via the Study Coordinating Centre.